-Softwood and Hardwoods for use with frames for FLAMEBREAK based doors.
+Softwood and Hardwoods for use with frames for Strebord® based doors.

-- 1/ The following lists of Softwoods & Hardwoods is culled from BS EN 942 : 2007. - 2/ These lists show the nominal density for the species @ 15% moisture content. - 3/ The lists identify suitability for fire door applications based upon BS8214 : 2008 recommendations and current fire test / assessment data. - 4/ The lists are provided as a guide to users and may not describe all available softwoods or hardwoods.
+1/ The following lists of Softwoods & Hardwoods is culled from BS EN 942 : 2007.

+2/ These lists show the nominal density for the species @ 15% moisture content.

+3/ The lists identify suitability for fire door applications based upon BS8214 : 2008 recommendations and current fire test / assessment data.